-Hammersmith joins the FSU program and will coordinate strength and conditioning duties for the school's other 15 varsity programs under Coordinator of Athletic Performance Dave Cencer's direction on a full-time basis.
+Hammersmith joined the FSU program and coordinates strength and conditioning duties for 15 of the school's 17 varsity programs under Coordinator of Athletic Performance Dave Cencer's direction on a full-time basis.
 He played collegiate football in the Great Lakes Intercollegiate Athletic Conference (GLIAC) at the University of Findlay and spent two years as the Assistant Strength & Conditioning coach at the University of Central Missouri following two years in a similar role at NCAA Division I Bowling Green State.
-Most recently, he has served since May 2017 as a professional strength and conditioning intern with the University of Notre Dame football program.
+Most recently, he had served since May 2017 as a professional strength and conditioning intern with the University of Notre Dame football program.

-Hammersmith brings more than five years of professional experience in strength and conditioning, athletic coaching and technique development to FSU.
+Hammersmith brings more than six years of professional experience in strength and conditioning, athletic coaching and technique development to FSU.
 A 2013 Findlay graduate, Hammersmith served since 2015 at Central Missouri in a graduate assistant role where he employed a wide range of strength and conditioning techniques to help support the plan and execution of athletic performance for 10 varsity sports.
 He implemented training programs, assisted in daily maintenance and duties of the varsity weight room and supported the introduction and technique of Olympic-style lifting along with other duties.

 Prior to his stint at Central Missouri, Hammersmith held an internship role as the Assistant Strength and Conditioning Coach at Bowling Green State.
 In that position, he implemented and oversaw training programs for women's tennis, women's track, women's swimming, women's golf, men's golf, softball, men's soccer, baseball and rugby.
 He also assisted with the Falcons' football squad during his tenure.